 “Ammonia Energy Arrives on World Stage.”
-This could have been the headline for today’s story about the 2017 NH3 Fuel Conference that will be staged in conjunction with the American Institute of Chemical Engineers (AIChE).
+This could have been the headline for today’s story about the 2017 NH3 Fuel Conference that will be held in conjunction with the American Institute of Chemical Engineers (AIChE).
 But that would be hyperbolic and would also single out just one step of ammonia energy’s rise to global prominence.
 Nonetheless, the full-day event, officially entitled, “NH3 Energy+: Enabling Optimized, Sustainable Energy and Agriculture,” is unquestionably a milestone on the journey.

 The facts are these: this year’s AIChE Annual Meeting will be held in Minneapolis from October 29 to November 3.
 On Wednesday November 1, the NH3 Fuel Association and the AIChE will co-sponsor a topical conference on ammonia energy.
 The goal will be to hear from the leading players in the field on development and deployment of ammonia energy technology in the world’s major economies.